YMind-ai/papers-on-AI-LLMs-neuroscience-BCIs/README.md

 # papers-on-AI-neuroscience-BCIs
-This repo is a collection of SOTA papers on AI, neuroscience &amp; BLIs that influence the development of Y - YMind.ai
+- This repo is a collection of SOTA papers on AI, neuroscience &amp; BLIs that influence the development of Y - YMind.ai
+- Updated regularly